Discovering Properties of Inflectional Morphology in Neural Emergent Communication: Toward Emergent Morphology

 \revision{The Attrbute-Value Reconstruction Game (henceforth \textbf{Attr-Val})} has been extensively studied by EmCom researchers \cite{kottur-etal-2017-natural,chaabouni-etal-2020-compositionality}.
 This class of games models the state as an $n$-tuple of values where each value belongs to some attribute $A_i \in \mathcal{A}$, defined as a set of possible values for the attribute.
 That is, the set of states is $S = \{s|s =(v_1 \in A_1, v_2 \in A_2, \dots, v_n \in A_n)\}$.

-Formally, an instance of Attr-Val can be defined as such: we have a state $s \in S$, a sender $f_\theta: S\to M$, and a listener $g_\theta: M\to S$. $M$ is the message space, which consists of messages of up to length $m$ characters, all of which must belong to a fixed character vocabulary $C$.
+Formally, \remove{an instance of }Attr-Val can be defined as such: we have a state $s \in S$, a sender $f_\theta: S\to M$, and a listener $g_\theta: M\to S$. $M$ is the message space, which consists of messages of up to length $m$ characters, all of which must belong to a fixed character vocabulary $C$.
 This instance is considered successful if $g_\theta(f_\theta(s)) = s$.
-Following prior works, we use EGG \cite{egg} to implement sender and receiver agents as single layer gated recurrent unit (GRU; \citealp{gru}) models.
-More details about agent implementation and training are provided in Appendix~\ref{apx:agent impl}.
+Following prior works, we use EGG \cite{egg} to implement sender and receiver agents as single layer gated recurrent unit (GRU; \citealp{gru}) models.\footnote{ \revision{More details about agents provided in Appendix~\ref{apx:agent impl}.}}